-When running a test with many engines, you can:
+When running a test with several engines, you can:

 - Filter the list of engines (for example by status or scenario) to focus your troubleshooting efforts on a specific area of the test.

 - Select logs from multiple engines and download all of them at once.